 Before calling it a night, enjoy dinner at Out of the Blue, a neighborhood crab and seafood house serving fresh and diverse seafood with exciting new flavors.
 Be sure to try their lobster bisque!

 Leave for Norfolk in the morning and arrive by 11:30 a.m. to tour Nauticus, a fun and exciting maritime discovery center.
 Nauticus is also home to the Hampton Roads Naval Museum and Battleship Wisconsin.
 The Hampton Roads Naval Museum introduces over 200 years of naval history in Coastal Virginia, and Battleship Wisconsin is the largest and last battleship ever built by the U.S. Navy.

 Head over to the Scope Arena for the Hullabaloo, an outdoor festival prior to the grand performance.
 Then experience the Virginia International Tattoo, an astounding display of inspirational military music, majestic massed pipes and drums, show-stopping drill team maneuvers, international bands and dancers from six to eight countries including the United States of America.
 Enjoy as the cast of hundreds of performers take center stage in a 120-minute performance.

 April 20–23, 2023 (Thursday–Saturday 7:30 p.m.; Sunday 2:30 p.m.)

 April 19–21, 2024

-For dinner, sail along the Norfolk waterfront on City Cruises by Hornblower.
+For dinner, sail along the Norfolk waterfront on City Cruises Norfolk.
 Savor freshly prepared cuisine in a nautical setting with professional entertainment.